monsoonmaelstrom/book2/book2.md

 “Stop,” I call out to the others, and drop my pack.
 I take Liam’s face in my hands.
 “Stay calm,” I tell him as I stare into his eyes.
 “She’s not going to kill you.
 I know it feels like it, but she’s *not* going to kill you.”

-“Hazel,” I hear someone say warningly.
+“Hazel,” I hear someone warn.

 “She’s not going to kill him,” I say again.
 “I’m sure.”
 I’m not sure.
 There are few things I have ever felt less sure of.
 I look back into Liam’s eyes and tell him again, “You’re going to be fine,” as I slowly watch him lose consciousness, and fall to his knees.
 I hold on to his shoulders to keep him from falling face first into the earth.